DPS-Dev-Team/azure-content/ITPro/Linux/OtherResources/cassandra-w-linux.md

-﻿<properties linkid="services-linux-cassandra-with-linux" urlDisplayName="Cassandra with Linux" pageTitle="Run Cassandra with Linux on Windows Azure" title="Run Cassandra with Linux on Windows Azure" metaKeywords="" Description="Explains how to run a Cassandra cluster on Linux in Windows Azure Virtual Machines." metaCanonical="" disqusComments="1" umbracoNaviHide="0" />
+﻿<properties linkid="services-linux-cassandra-with-linux" urlDisplayName="Cassandra with Linux" pageTitle="Run Cassandra with Linux on Windows Azure" title="Run Cassandra with Linux on Windows Azure" metaKeywords="" description="Explains how to run a Cassandra cluster on Linux in Windows Azure Virtual Machines." metaCanonical="" disqusComments="1" umbracoNaviHide="0" />